November 19, 2020

-Midas Magic The Fund’s position in Williams-Sonoma, Inc, a multi-channel retailer of home goods, with both a brick and mortar and online presence, performed well in the last month.
-The Fund’s holding of Cabot Oil & Gas Corporation, a leading independent natural gas producer with its entire resource base located in the continental United States, hindered the Fund’s performance in the past month.
+Midas Magic The Fund’s position Sleep Number Corp., a U.S.-based manufacturer of Sleep Number and Comfortaire beds and bedding accessories, performed well in the last month.
+The Fund’s holding of Biogen Inc., a global biotechnology company, hindered the Fund’s performance in the past month.
 Each of Mastercard Inc. Class A and Alphabet Inc. Class A currently comprise more than 10% of the Fund’s net assets.

 Midas Magic The Fund seeks capital appreciation.
 Relative to the S&P 500, the Fund’s portfolio currently is more weighted in cyclical companies, such as financial services, and is underweight in economically sensitive and defensive industries.
 The Fund generally focuses on companies that appear to have strong operations showing superior returns on equity and assets with reasonable valuations.